 - Andrea Hardisty

 - Sally Morris

 Chris Patterson of the South Downs National Park Authority has been providing advice.

 What’s happened so far?

 The group identified eight proposed policies, based on what residents told us (both in the original Neighbourhood Plan consultation, and in our subsequent parish walks and well attended open meetings).
 They have also drafted most of the supporting background text, including a detailed inventory of every building in the Parish.

-Then we conducted a survey of every household in the Parish, to find out what you thought of the proposed policies.
-We received 35 responses, which is about a quarter of all households.
-While all the policies were supported by a significant majority, you did provide some useful suggestions for re-wording or clarification.
+Then they conducted a survey of every household in the Parish, to find out what residents thought of the proposed policies.
+Thirty five responses were received, which is about a quarter of all households.
+While all the policies were supported by a significant majority, some useful suggestions were made on re-wording or clarification.

-Based on your responses, we have now revised the policies (and broken them down into separate policies where they covered more than one point).
-The revised policies have been submitted to the Parish Council for approval at their next meeting, on 28th January.
+Based on the survey responses, the working group has revised the policies (and broke them down into separate policies where they covered more than one point).
+The revised policies were approved by the Parish Council at their meeting on 28th January.

 The Parish Council then approved the whole document at its meeting on 5th May.